PLEASANT PLAINS TWP

-The Wash King Laundry site (WKL) is approximately three miles from Baldwin.
-Area housing is largely of seasonal/recreational usage, but more year-round housing and commercial development is being established.
-WKL is in the Pere Marquette River basin, which is classified by Michigan as "top quality trout stream."
+The Wash King Laundry site (WKL) is approximately three miles from Baldwin, Michigan.
+Area housing largely consists of seasonal/recreational usage, but more year-round housing and commercial development is being established.
+WKL is in the Pere Marquette River basin, which is classified by Michigan as a "top quality trout stream."

 In 1991, the proprietor of WKL filed for bankruptcy.
 The 1993 Record of Decision (ROD) recommended groundwater extraction with physical/chemical treatment and excavation/offsite disposal of contaminated lagoon sediments.

 This site is being addressed through federal and state actions.

 Threats and ContaminantsContaminants detected in the groundwater, included PCE, TCE, 1,1-dichloroethylene, boron, lead, arsenic, and pesticides.
 The contaminated groundwater plume extends from the seepage lagoons to the Pere Marquette River.
 Lagoons, used for laundry discharge and minor amounts of sludge, contain PCE as well as lead and arsenic.
 Drinking or direct contact with contaminated groundwater or direct contact with lagoon sediments may pose a health risk.

 Predesign sampling showed a decline in volatile organic contamination in lagoon sediments.
 Therefore, it was no longer necessary to conduct the lagoon excavation remedial action described in the ROD.
 This matter, plus other developments, were explained to the public in an Explanation of Significant Differences co-signed by EPA and the Michigan Environmental Quality (MDEQ) in July 1996.